 Study 1: Long-term quality of life among breast cancer survivors with screen-detected breast cancer - a review study.
-In progress.

 Study 2: Long-term quality of life after breast cancer treatment among women with screen-detected versus symptomatic breast cancer.
-In progress.

 Information from the women who provide their written consent to participation will be used in the study.
 The consent form is attached to the questionnaire that the women receive.